Booking Types

 Standard (Managed Booking)

-A standard flight itinerary will have a single agent and a transferType of TRANSFER_TYPE_MANAGED
+A standard flight itinerary will have a single agent and a transferType of TRANSFER_TYPE_MANAGED.

 This includes itineraries with multiple legs and even multiple segments per leg.
 In this case, the traveller is fully protected by the agent should anything go wrong.